-Concessional contributions include mandatory employer contributions ("superannuation guarantee" contributions), employee "salary sacrifice" contributions and voluntary deductible contributions.
-The superannuation guarantee contribution is paid regardless of age, however, employees under the age of 18 need to work for at least 30 hours per week to be entitled to superannuation guarantee contributions.
-Individuals between 65 and 74 years of age can generally only make voluntary deductible contributions if they satisfy a "work test" (i.e. they work at least 40 hours within a consecutive 30-day period each income year).
-Individuals aged 75 and over cannot make voluntary deductible contributions.
+Concessional contributions include mandatory employer contributions ("superannuation guarantee" contributions),3 employee "salary sacrifice" contributions4 and voluntary deductible contributions.5 The superannuation guarantee contribution is paid regardless of age, however, employees under the age of 18 need to work for at least 30 hours per week to be entitled to superannuation guarantee contributions.
+Individuals between 67 and 74 years of age can generally only make voluntary deductible contributions if they satisfy a "work test" (i.e. they work at least 40 hours within a consecutive 30-day period each income year).6 Individuals aged 75 and over cannot make voluntary deductible contributions.

 Concessional contributions are taxed at 15% on amounts up to the concessional contributions cap.
-The cap on concessional contributions for a financial year is currently AUD 25 000.
+The cap on concessional contributions for a financial year is currently AUD 25 000 (AUD 27 500 from 1 July 2021).
 The cap is indexed to wages and increases in increments of AUD 2 500.
 From 1 July 2018 it is possible for individuals with balances of less than AUD 500 000 to carry-forward up to 5 years unused concessional cap space.

-Contributions over the concessional contributions cap are taxed at the individual's marginal income tax rate, and the individual also has to pay the "excess concessional contribution" charge on the increase in the tax liability.
+Contributions over the concessional contributions cap are taxed at the individual's marginal income tax rate.
 This is intended to neutralise the benefit of having excess contributions in the concessionally taxed environment, and ensures that the individual is treated as having earned the excess amount as ordinary income, with tax paid at the applicable marginal tax rate.
+Up to June 2021, the individual also had to pay the "excess concessional contribution" charge on the increase in the tax liability.
+The excess concessional contributions charge no longer applies for financial years commencing on and after 1 July 2021.